-The GTPA is an authentic culminating assessment designed to demonstrate preservice teachers’ competence in classroom practice assessed against the Graduate Teacher Standards (Australian Professional Standards for Teachers, AITSL, 2011).
+The GTPA is an authentic culminating assessment of preservice teachers’ competence in classroom practice assessed against the Graduate Teacher Standards (Australian Professional Standards for Teachers, AITSL, 2011).
 In completing the GTPA, preservice teachers demonstrate the complete planning, teaching, and assessing cycle.
 They also show how they use evidence of student learning during their final-year professional experience placement.

 Why has the GTPA been developed?